 The CCRI related instruction component is a hybrid model that requires a minimum of 144 time-based hours per year along with reading assignments and competency-based assessments to demonstrate apprentice comprehension.

 The related instruction is currently being offered online via Zoom, unless otherwise stated.

-- All classes are being held online.
+- All classes are being held online, unless otherwise stated.
 Online registration is paid by credit card ONLY and *full payment is required at time of registration

 - Registration for the Electrical Apprenticeship program is a two-part process: